 While having my epiphany over the boiling stovetop… I actually felt relief.

-Because there is a lot of pressure and stress that comes with thinking we can – and therefore should – do all things well.
+Consequently, pressure and stress come from thinking we can, and therefore should, do all things well.

-The reason embracing limits is so important is this: when we move at breakneck speed we are going to reach the end of the rope.
+Embracing limits is so important because when we move at breakneck speed, we are going to reach mom burnout…the end of our rope!

-At the end of our rope comes crankiness, stress, anxiety, anger, yelling, weepiness, overwhelm, and depression.
+At end of our rope is crankiness, stress, anxiety, anger, yelling, weepiness, overwhelm, and depression.

 - You feel resentful when your children are “needy.”